mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 bypassAutoEncryption=true will still automatically decrypt.

-Drivers MUST document that auto encryption requires the authenticated user to have the listCollections privilege action by including the following in the driver documentation for MongoClient.
+Drivers MUST document that auto encryption requires the authenticated user to have the listCollections privilege action by including the following in the driver documentation for MongoClient:

 > Automatic encryption requires the authenticated user to have the
 > [listCollections privilege action](https://www.mongodb.com/docs/manual/reference/command/listCollections/#dbcmd.listCollections).